Chapter 10 – The Tale of Custard the Dragon 10

 The irony is that the pets who always boasted about bravery proved to be cowards during danger, while Custard, who was always called a coward, turned out to be the bravest one and saved everyone’s life.

-1. Who are the characters in this poem?
+Q5.
+Who are the characters in this poem?
 List them with their pet names.

 The poem “The Tale of Custard the Dragon” has several characters living together happily.
 Belinda, the little girl, owns a few pets.
 Her black kitten is called Ink, her grey mouse is Blink, her yellow dog is Mustard, and her dragon is Custard.
 All of them pretend to be very brave, while Custard, though strong, often acts timid and requests a safe cage.

-2. “Belinda tickled him, she tickled him unmerciful…” Why?
+Q6.
+“Belinda tickled him, she tickled him unmerciful…” Why?

-3. What did the Custard do at last?
+Q7.
+What did Custard do at last?

 Comments